Sinus and Nasal Surgery

 In cases of facial trauma, nasal fractures are a common type of bone injury.
 This is largely due to the prominence and central location of the nose on the face and the weakness of the nasal cartilage.
 A nasal fracture is commonly the result of an injury from a car accident, a fall, a physical altercation, or a sports related injury.
 Untreated nasal fractures can negatively affect both the appearance and the function of the nose.
 Functional problems include chronic nasal obstruction or blockage, and a predisposition for sinusitis, infection, and nose bleeds.

-Symptoms of Nasal fractures
+What are the Symptoms of Nasal Fractures?

 Nasal fractures often go unnoticed by both physicians and patients as a combination of the symptoms, including tenderness, hemorrhaging, and deformity, may not occur for long or at all.
 Additional symptoms of nasal fractures may include: